 Blepharitis is an eye condition caused by a skin disorder or a bacterial infection of the eyelids.
 A patient with Blepharitis typically experiences swollen eyelids, and red, irritated and itchy eyes.
 Grittiness is a very common symptom found in those with Blepharitis.
 This condition is now easily treated, thanks to a range of medication and treatment options.

 Did you know that your eyes can get sunburned?
 When the eyes are over-exposed to UV radiation, the cornea at the front of the eye can develop a sunburn.
 The first sign of a sunburned eye is when the sclera, the white part of the eye, appears bloodshot.
 You may notice a sudden sensitivity to light, soreness, blurred vision and feel that gritty sensation in your eyes.

 The key to treating gritty eyes begins with understanding its cause.

-If it’s caused by dry eyes, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
+If it’s caused by dry eyes, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
 Prescription eye drops may be another option, as they increase the eye’s natural tear production.
 In certain cases, the doctor may prescribe steroids for short-term symptom relief.